 The current chapter represents several colleges and majors.
-Most of the chapter is studying agriculture or engineering.
+Most of the chapter is studying agriculture, engineering, or business.
 FarmHouse definitely creates a great network of friends for men of all majors.
 There are always men to study with or men who have taken a class before to provide help or advice.

 Do you have a house mom?

 Yes.
-Mary Claire Mohrfeld (aka "MC") has been our House Director since the fall of 2004.
+Jamie Hughet has been our House Director since the fall of 2019.

 What is the living situation?

 The house has a capacity of 74 members with 2 to 5 men per room.
 Each person in a room gets a desk, shelves, and a wardrobe closet.
-We sleep in a different room than which we study which are cold airs or as we call them, the pads.
-One of the nicest things about living in FarmHouse verses a dormitory or apartment is that you have free range of the entire house which includes: study rooms, living rooms, our own kitchen, computer lab, TV room, and even more.
+We sleep in a different room than we study.
+These are cold airs or, as we call them, the pads.
+One of the nicest things about living in FarmHouse verses a dormitory or apartment is that you have free range of the entire house which includes: study rooms, living rooms, our own kitchen, computer lab, TV room, and more.

 Who prepares food and how do meals work?

 Our meals are prepared by our chef for lunch and dinner during the week.
 The chef is hired through the national culinary company, College Chefs.
 For breakfast we always have cereal, eggs, bagels and other breakfast food available.
-Also, on Sundays we have donuts in the morning and at night we grill burgers.
+We also grill burgers every Sunday night.
 Most guys in the house like to eat out on the weekends, make their own food at the house, or eat leftovers from the week.

 How much does it cost to live in FarmHouse?

-Currently House bills for each semester are approximately $4,000, which is cheaper than most residence rooms.
+Currently, house bills for each semester are approximately $4,100, which is cheaper than most residence rooms.
 As with the residence halls, this figure will probably increase with the rising costs of living.
-Additionally, the house bill includes free laundry, parking, 24 hour kitchen, and full social calendar.
+Additionally, the house bill includes free laundry, parking, 24-hour kitchen, and a full social calendar.
 We are always working hard to keep our house bills as low as possible.